 However, the rollback tow truck limited the types of jobs he could do.

 “A rollback can’t fit into small spaces,” Logan explained.
 “It also can’t winch a vehicle out of a ditch.
 I needed to get smaller tow trucks to take my business to the next level.”

-In order to get more wreckers, Logan would have to get a loan.
+In order to get more wreckers, Logan would have to get a business equipment loan.
 However, a lot of banks didn’t see his business as a worthwhile investment.

 “When you see that someone who has only been in business for a year wants a business loan, they usually say ‘Well, let’s wait for you to be in business a little longer,” he said.

-That’s when he turned to First Alliance Credit Union, who had helped him before.
+That’s when Logan turned to First Alliance Credit Union, who had helped him before.

-According to Logan, the process of getting the business equipment loan was easy, thanks to the business lending team.
+According to Logan, the process of opening a business account and getting the business equipment loan was easy, thanks to the business lending team.

 “I reached out to Rosalina [Fombuena] at First Alliance Credit Union,” he said.
 “I told her my story, and she had faith in me.
 I filled out the application, and whenever she had questions she would either call or email me.
 She really went to bat for me, and she did a lot of extra work.”